JulieMontoya/Random_Beeb_Stuff/yson/README.md

     IF ROOM IS 17 AND door17_open THEN
         EAST := 18
     ELSE
-        IF ROOM IS 19 AND door19_open THEN
+        IF ROOM IS 18 AND door17_open THEN
+            WEST := 17
+           ELSE
-            NORTH := 20
+               IF ROOM IS 19 AND door19_open THEN NORTH := 20
+               ELSE
+                   IF ROOM IS 20 AND door19_open THEN SOUTH := 19
+                   FI
+               FI
+           FI
         FI
     FI
 FI